Federal Vacancies Reform Act

 - Reconcile agency-specific succession statutes to address current ambiguities.

-The FVRA provides a way for the President to temporarily fill a position with a political appointee of his or her choosing, rather than have the acting official automatically be a civil servant.
-But the FVRA also included limits on how long an acting official could serve in the position.
+The FVRA establishes the procedure for the President to temporarily fill certain vacancies within the executive branch while the President pursues a permanent appointment through the advice-and-consent process with the Senate.
+But the FVRA also includes limits on how long an acting official may serve in such a position.
 Thus, the FVRA was designed to bridge reasonable gaps in the appointment process, not to supplant the Senate confirmation process entirely.

 Presidents of both parties have evaded the letter and spirit of the FVRA, but there have been unprecedented abuses under President Trump’s Administration.